vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 vendor agnostic, so basing it on the [OpenTelemetry trace format](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/trace/v1/trace.proto) with additional fields as required is probably a safe option.
-Overall, there is no huge discrepancy between Datadog traces and OpenTelemetry traces (The trace-agent already offer [OLTP->Datadog](https://github.com/DataDog/datadog-agent/blob/637b43e/pkg/trace/api/otlp.go#L305-L377) conversion).
+Overall, there is no huge discrepancy between Datadog traces and OpenTelemetry traces (The trace-agent already offers [OLTP->Datadog](https://github.com/DataDog/datadog-agent/blob/637b43e/pkg/trace/api/otlp.go#L305-L377) conversion).
 The main difference is that Datadog spans come with a string/double map containing metrics and a string/string map for some metadata whereas OTLP traces come with a list of key/value (value mimics json values).
 The easiest way do deal with that